Codecademy/docs/content/lua/concepts/mathematical-library/terms/max/max.md

   - 'paths/computer-science'
 ---

-Lua's **`math.max()`** function is a standrard function which is a part of the `math` library, and it is also the number-one solution for determining the maximum value from a list of numerical inputs, regardless of the number of values in this list.
-Whether you're working on a simple arithmetic operation or even a complex mathematical algorithm or data analysis, of course  **`math.max()`** will be a versatile and a fundamental helper function for you.
+Lua's **`math.max()`** function is a standard function that is a part of the `math` library, and it is also the number-one solution for determining the maximum value from a list of numerical inputs, regardless of the number of values in this list.
+Whether you're working on a simple arithmetic operation or even a complex mathematical algorithm or data analysis, **`math.max()`** will be a versatile and fundamental helper function for you.

 **`math.max()`** is a valuable asset in any program that requires identifying a peak value.